StockerMC/Emoji-Helper/README.md

 # License
-[European Union Public License 1.2](https://choosealicense.com/licenses/eupl-1.2/) As per the license, if you modify the source code you must make your bot open source and put it's repository URL in the config file.
+[European Union Public License 1.2](https://choosealicense.com/licenses/eupl-1.2/) As per the license, if you modify the source code you must make your bot open source and put its repository URL in the config file.